opnfv/barometer/docs/release/userguide/feature.userguide.rst

   statistics about virtualized guests on a system directly from the hypervisor, without a need to install collectd instance on the guest.

+Third party application in Barometer repository:

+* *Open vSwitch PMD stats*: An aplication that retrieves PMD stats from OVS.
+It is run through exec plugin.

 **Plugins included in the Danube release:**

 * Hugepages